-- Membership subscriptions cover a period of one calendar year starting on the date on which the the member joined the Chartered College.
+13) Membership subscriptions cover a period of one calendar year starting on the date on which the member joined the Chartered College.
 Subscriptions will become due each year on the anniversary of that date.
-If the member transfers from one membership grade to another during that calendar year, the member will be charged the amount appropriate to the new grade of membership on a pro-rata
+If the member transfers from one membership grade to another during that calendar year, the member will be charged the amount appropriate to the new grade of membership on a pro-rata basis.

-- An application for membership may be cancelled by notifying the Chartered College at email@example.com 14 working days of the date on which the Chartered College notified the member of their application having been approved, and any membership subscription paid (minus an administration fee of £15) will be refunded.
+14) An application for membership may be cancelled by notifying the Chartered College at firstname.lastname@example.org within 14 working days of the date on which the Chartered College notified the member of their application having been approved, and any membership subscription paid (minus an administration fee of £15) will be refunded.

-- In taking payment for any membership renewal fees, the Chartered College of Teaching will charge the credit card, debit card or direct debit details that the member used to pay for membership upon joining.
+16) In taking payment for any membership renewal fees, the Chartered College of Teaching will charge the credit card, debit card or direct debit details that the member used to pay for membership upon joining (subject to any subsequent changes notified to the Chartered College).
 If the member would like to update payment details, pay via an alternative method, permanently delete personal data, or does not consent to being charged this amount, the member must let the Chartered College of Teaching know immediately.
-The member must contact the Chartered College of Teaching in writing at firstname.lastname@example.org.
+The member must contact the Chartered College of Teaching in writing at email@example.com.
 It is the member’s responsibility to ensure that details are up-to-date and are accurate to the best of their knowledge.